 If you're selling a condominium, townhome or co-op, it is the buyer's right to be informed about the association and its financial health.
 This includes information about the bylaws and reserves (how much money the association has in the bank to fund needed repairs and improvements to the property).
 It's your duty as the seller to disclose these facts.

 Hire a lawyer to draw up a sales contract and represent you at closing.
 If you were happy with the attorney who assisted you as a buyer, consider him or her.
 Otherwise, get recommendations from family or friends.
 Be aware of the tax implications.
 Your attorney should be able to advise you on whether or not you will owe capital-gains taxes on the sale.

 It's not right for every situation, but if you're willing to work for your money, FSBO can help you save a lot.
-The links on the next page can tell you more.
+The links below can tell you more.